 Without an adequate supply of insulin, cells can’t get the energy they need.
 Blood sugar levels rise, leading to symptoms such as frequent urination, increased thirst, and irritability.

-Early research suggests the two types of diabetes may have more in common than previously believed.
-In the last decade, researchers have tested the idea that type 2 diabetes is a type of autoimmune disease, similar to type 1 diabetes.
+Early research suggests that the two types of diabetes may have more in common than previously believed.
+In the last decade, researchers have tested the idea that type 2 diabetes is an autoimmune disease, similar to type 1 diabetes.

 If type 2 diabetes is an autoimmune disease, the discovery may have big implications on our understanding of obesity.
-It will also affect the way obesity-induced type 2 diabetes is treated.
+It’ll also affect the way obesity-induced type 2 diabetes is treated.

 Doctors currently treat type 2 diabetes with two traditional approaches.